Sim4IA-Bench: A User Simulation Benchmark Suite for Next Query and Utterance Prediction: Assessing Simulator Fidelity

 \section{Assessing Simulator Fidelity}

 Evaluating the quality and validity of a simulator in query prediction tasks is challenging, and the choice of suitable measures remains an open question.
 In this work, our methodology shifts the focus from a simulator's effectiveness in retrieval tasks to its \emph{reproduction quality}---that is, how well it replicates the authentic user behavior observed in real interaction logs.
 To assess this, we employ a complementary set of string-based and system-based similarity measures.
 Each measure is designed to capture a different aspect of simulator fidelity by quantifying the degree to which simulated queries match actual user inputs.
+In addition to the following measures presented in this paper, a broader overview of suitable measures was conducted in the work of Kruff et al in an additional comprehensive study~\cite{Kruff:2026:ECIR}.